TenEighty speaks to writer and director Sammy Paul about his new film, Diary of a Tortured Artist.

-Speaking with TenEighty in a recent interview, Sammy Paul describes the video as “a weird mix of comedy, but [also] kind of self-deprecating [and a] little bit self-reflective”.
-The various diary entries showcase the inner most thoughts of the tortured artist, from a reflection of the game Snakes and Ladders to the idea that humans are pretty much glorified funnels.
+Speaking to TenEighty, writer and director Sammy Paul describes the video as “a weird mix of comedy, but [also] kind of self-deprecating [and a] little bit self-reflective”.
+The various diary entries showcase the innermost thoughts of the tortured artist, from a reflection on snakes and ladders to the idea that humans are pretty much glorified funnels.

 And that's a wrap on Diary of a Tortured Artist.